 and and one of Tony's old school friends, Allan Reditt- also seen in the Markham.

-Studios have a history dating back to the 1900s and were the home to
+studios in West London have a history dating back to the 1900s and were the home

-many classics of the cinema.
-In 1955 they were bought by the BBC and in 1962 a
+to many classics of the cinema.
+In 1955 they were bought by the BBC and in 1962

 Unit headed by David Attenborough then a young producer, now Sir David, the

-television presenter and Brian Branston producer and writer who had migrated to
+natural history television presenter and Brian Branston producer and writer who

 The unit brought together a group of serious travellers who with heavy 16mm cameras